briceburg/silverstripe-flexiform/README.md

 ### Shortcodes

-Alternately, you can use the **[flexiform]** [shortcode](http://doc.silverstripe.org/framework/en/reference/shortcodes) in your Content area.
-This is especially useful for controlling placement of a form inside user configurable content.
+Alternately, you can use the **[flexiform]** [shortcode](http://doc.silverstripe.org/framework/en/reference/shortcodes) in content areas.
+This is especially useful for controlling placement of a form inside existing content.

-Shortcodes support Form Identifiers -- very helpful when adding forms related objects.
-E.g.
+Optionally pass a _Form Identifier_ through the ID paramater.

 ```
 Some WYSIWYG Content

-Default Form:
+Default Form: <br /> [FlexiForm]

-[FlexiForm]

-Explicit Form:

-[flexiform id=registration_form]
+Explicit Form: <br /> [flexiform id=registration_form]

 ```